Updated on December 13, 2024

 2. Injury or Trauma

-Mouth injuries or trauma heal quickly because saliva creates a humid environment that is essential for the survival and functioning of the inflammatory cells involved in wound healing.
-The following can help speed up healing:
+Fortunately, mouth injuries or trauma tend to heal quickly.
+This is because saliva creates a humid environment essential for the survival and function of inflammatory cells involved in healing.

 • Proper mouth care